Cghlewis/data-mgmt-ed-research-book/_book/05-roles.md

 - Links to related standard operating procedures (e.g., for building a participant tracking database you may link to the specific SOP that lays out steps for building the tool)
 - Names of other staff members (if any) that assist with or also contribute to each responsibility
 - Timing of each responsibility (e.g., weekly, ongoing, the month of February)
+- Name of team members who will take on responsibilities in case of a team member's absence

 ## Data management role